 Dr. Strauss’s first manuscript, Uncle Sam is Watching: Surveillance of Civilians in the First World War, on the military surveillance of the public in the First World War is currently under review with Cambridge University Press.

-War: Interdisciplinary Perspectives on Armed Conflicts around the World.
-Co-editor.
-In contract with Routledge.
-Forthcoming 2018.
+War: Contemporary Perspectives on Armed Conflicts around the World.
+Co-author.
+New York:

 Uncle Sam is Watching: Surveillance of Civilians in the First World War.
 Under review.